-The changes created a much larger space in the centre of the cover, which could now accommodate some promotional blurb in addition to the title and author's name.
-The design was completed by Tschichold's replacement, Hans Schmoller, and sf titles began using the new cover in the mid-1950s, starting, as before, with Erewhon.
+This layout created a much larger space in the centre of the cover, which could now accommodate some promotional blurb as well as the title and author's name.
+Tschichold's replacement, Hans Schmoller, completed the design and sf titles began using it in 1954, starting, as before, with Erewhon.

 SAMUEL BUTLER Erewhon, 1954 Erewhon (20) by Samuel Butler